hirscr/Divinci/README.md

 dv price divi
 ```

+You will also need to set up the divinci.conf file.
+There are comments in the file that guide you on what to put.
+Take care about where commas are and what needs quotes.

 ## getting a financial started
 I wanted to record daily income, running balance, and the daily income in $, so I set up a cron job to run dv.py every day at midnight.
 Thus I get a file with each row as follows: